igorbrigadir/twitter-advanced-search/README.md

 To find any quote tweets, search for the tweet permalink, or the tweet ID with `url` eg: `https://twitter.com/NASA/status/1138631847783608321` or `url:1138631847783608321`, see [note](#quote-tweets) for more.

-On Web and mobile, keyword operators can match on: The user's name, the @ screen name, tweet text, and shortened, as well as expanded url text (eg, url:trib.al finds accounts that use that shortener, even though the full url is displayed).

-Private accounts are not included in the search index, and their tweets do no appear in results.
-Locked and suspended accounts are also hidden from results.
-There are other situations where tweets may not appear: [anti-spam measures](https://help.twitter.com/en/rules-and-policies/enforcement-options), or tweets simply have not been indexed due to server issues.

 ### Limitations:

 Known limitations: `card_name:` only works for the last 7-8 days.

+The maximum number of operators seems to be about 22 or 23.

 ### Tweetdeck Equivalents:

 Tweetdeck options for columns have equivalents you can use on web search:

-Tweets with Images: `filter:images`
+- Tweets with Images: `filter:images`
-Videos: `filter:videos`
+- Videos: `filter:videos`
-Tweets with GIFs: `card_name:animated_gif`
+- Tweets with GIFs: `card_name:animated_gif`
-"Tweets with broadcasts": `(card_domain:pscp.tv OR card_domain:periscope.tv OR "twitter.com/i/broadcasts/")`
+- "Tweets with broadcasts": `(card_domain:pscp.tv OR card_domain:periscope.tv OR "twitter.com/i/broadcasts/")`
-"Any Media" `(filter:images OR filter:videos)`
+- "Any Media" `(filter:images OR filter:videos)`
-"Any Links (includes media)": `filter:links`
+- "Any Links (includes media)": `filter:links`

 ## Notes: